MicrosoftDocs/powerapps-docs/articles/kratosapps-tutorial-pcselector.md

 	![Vertical gallery that shows four OEM logos](./media/kratosapps-tutorial-pcselector/device-gallery.jpg)

 ## Filter the devices ##
-In this procedure, you'll use an expression to filter the DeviceGallery by both manufacturer and category.
+In this procedure, you'll use an expression to filter the **DeviceGallery** by both manufacturer and category.
 The expression includes the **Filter** function, which is one of many [functions in KratosApps]().

 To confirm that the filter works, you'll open Preview.
 As you develop your app, you can test some behavior in the default workspace.
-However, you'll need to open Preview to interact with your app exactly as a user will.
-By testing your app in Preview, you can completely confirm that your app works the way you expect before you share it with others.
+However, you open Preview to interact with your app exactly as a user will.
+By testing your app in Preview, you can confirm that your app works the way you expect before you share it with others.

 1. Set the **Items** property of the **DevicesGallery** to this expression:

 	**Filter(Devices, MFR = OemGallery!Selected!MFR && DeviceType = CategoryGallery!Selected!PcCategory)**

+2. Press F5 to open Preview.
-2. Open Preview, click a category and an OEM logo to show only devices in that category from that manufacturer, and then return to the default workspace.
+3. Click a category and an OEM logo to filter the **DevicesGallery** so that it shows only devices in that category from that manufacturer.
+4. Press Esc to return to the default workspace.

 ## Highlight devices by price##
 In this procedure, you'll use the **If** function to highlight less expensive devices.
 With this function, you specify a condition (for example, whether the price of a device is less than $700) and the result if the condition is true.
+You can also specify a result if the condition is false.

 In this case, you'll specify that the fill of the price label is light green if the condition is true and light gray if the condition is false.
 You'll also change the text in that label to a black bold font.